Causes of Hallucinations – Hearing voices and other things:

-There are many different causes of hallucinations and many different types of hallucinations .
-Hallucinations can mean seeing things (visual hallucinations , hearing voices ( auditory hallucinations ) , feeling or smelling things ( somatic hallucinations and olfactory hallucinations ) which cannot be seen or detected by anything else .
-A hallucination can be caused by a variety if different illnesses such as schizophrenia and delirium, or by lesions such as a stroke or a tumor in the part of the brain associated with that particular sensation.
-Careful history and evaluation as to the exact nature of the hallucination can provide clues to the cause .
-It is important to identify the cause of a hallucination in order to initiate an appropriate treatment plan.
+There are many different causes of hallucinations and many different types of hallucinations.
+Hallucinations can mean seeing things (visual hallucinations, hearing voices (auditory hallucinations), feeling or smelling things (somatic hallucinations and olfactory hallucinations) which cannot be seen or detected by anything else.
+A hallucination can be caused by a variety of different illnesses such as schizophrenia and delirium, or by lesions such as a stroke or a tumor in the part of the brain associated with that particular sensation.
+Careful history and evaluation as to the exact nature of the hallucination can provide clues to the cause.
+It is important to identify the cause of a hallucination to initiate an appropriate treatment plan.
 Hallucinations are classified as follows:

 The type of hallucination can sometimes give you a clue as to the cause:

-Not all hallucinations are identical and sometimes the type of hallucination can provide clues as to the cause of hallucinations . there are many different causes of hallucinations.
-For example visual hallucinations are not typically seen in schizophrenia, but are common in delirium and organic brain disease.
-If the nature of the hallucination does not fit the psychiatric suspected illness, this could be a sign of wrong diagnosis or malingering.
+Not all hallucinations are identical, and sometimes the type of hallucination can provide clues as to the cause of hallucinations.
+There are many different causes of hallucinations.
+For example, visual hallucinations are not typically seen in schizophrenia but are common in delirium and organic brain disease.
+If the nature of the hallucination does not fit the psychiatric suspected illness, this could be a sign of the wrong diagnosis or malingering.

 - Seeing visions or things which cannot be seen by other people.